DataFire/Integrations/integrations/generated/zuora/README.md

 2. The request must provide either a **creditCard** structure or the **hpmCreditCardPaymentMethodId** field (but not both).
 The one provided becomes the default payment method for this account.
 If the credit card information is declined or can't be verified, then the account is not created.
 3. Customer accounts created with this call are automatically be set to Auto Pay.
 4. If either the **workEmail** or **personalEmail** are specified, then the account's email delivery preference is automatically set to `true`.
 (In that case, emails go to the **workEmail** address, if it exists, or else the **personalEmail**.)
 If neither field is specified, the email delivery preference is automatically set to `false`.
+5. You cannot use this operation to create subscriptions if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.

 ## Defaults for customerAcceptanceDate and serviceActivationDate
 Default values for **customerAcceptanceDate** and **serviceActivationDate** are set as follows.